Colombian identity card: Obtaining a citizen card

-This document is mandatory for all Colombian citizens over 18 years of age who reside in Colombia and for those seeking consular assistance abroad.

-After the procedure, a provisional document called “contraseña” (English: password) is delivered that has the citizen's photo, fingerprint, the name and the NUIP (unique personal identification number).
-The delivery time of the document varies, ranging from one to three months depending on the office where the procedure is done.
+This document is mandatory for all Colombian citizens over the age of 18 residing in Colombia and for those seeking consular assistance abroad.
+Upon completing the application process, a provisional document called the “contraseña” (English: password) is issued.
+This temporary document includes the citizen's photo, fingerprint, name, and NUIP (Unique Personal Identification Number).
+Delivery times for the official citizenship card vary, typically ranging from one to three months, depending on the office where the application was submitted.